tenor-conference/tenor-website/guidelines/hosting_guidelines.md

 It is strongly recommended that special/discounted fees be proposed to students, and other non-academics/non-affiliated participants.

 Note: TENOR steering committee or program committee members are submitted to the same rules (and registration fees) as general attendees when presenting works at the conference.
 The organizing committee may wish to consider offering free or discounted registration to those not presenting any work at the conference.
-Please inform the steering committees of any specific rule or requirement in the hosting proposal, or at the latest before opening the registrations.
+Please inform the steering committees of any specific rule or requirement in the hosting proposal, or at the latest before opening registration.

 ## Website